 A number of roundtable sessions and meetings focused on how we can improve accessibility and decrease barriers for people living with disabilities.
 Staff from the consultation team met with a variety of stakeholder groups to gather feedback.
 Have a look at the suggestions and comments transcribed during these meetings.

 - December 11 – Minister’s Council on Employment and Accessibility and guests (DOC, 27KB)

 On December 11, 2013, members of the Minister’s Council on Employment and Accessibility invited members from the disability community to spend an afternoon discussing what can be done to increase accessibility and decrease barriers for people living with disabilities in our province.

 - January 15 – Open Space Session (DOC, 84KB)

 On January 15, 2014, 100 members of the disability community met to share their views about how we, as a society, could increase accessibility and decrease barriers for people living with disabilities in BC.
 During the five-hour forum, participants identified over 40 ideas.
 In the time available, discussion groups were held around 18 of these ideas.

-February 18 – Vancouver Urban Core Community Workers Association
+- February 18 – Vancouver Urban Core Community Workers Association (DOC, 16KB)

 On February 18, 2013, about 20 members of the Vancouver Urban Core Community Workers Association met to discuss some of the specific issues and barriers faced by those with mental health and addictions in the Downtown Eastside.